ftg-iran/ddpabp-persian/10- Dealing with Legacy Code/README.md

 ## Finding the Django Version

-Ideally, every project will have a requirements.txt or setup.py file at the root directory, and it will have the exact Version of Django used for that project.
+Ideally, every project will have a `requirements.txt` or `setup.py` file at the root directory, and it will have the exact Version of Django used for that project.
 Let's look for a line similar to this:

  `Django==1.5.9`

-The version number is mentioned precisely (rather than Django>=1.5.9), which is called pinning.
+The version number is mentioned precisely (rather than `Django>=1.5.9`), which is called **pinning**.
 Pinning every package is considered a good practice since it reduces surprises and makes your build more deterministic.

 As a best practice, it is advisable to create a completely repeatable environment for a project.
-This includes having a requirements file with all transitive dependencies listed, pinning, and with --hash digests. --hash digests of the packages look like this:
+This includes having a requirements file with all transitive dependencies listed, pinning, and with `--hash` digests. `--hash` digests of the packages look like this:

 `Django==1.5.9 --hash=sha256:2cf24dba5fb0a30e26e83b2ac5...`

 Hashes protect against remote tampering and save the need to create private package index servers containing approved packages.
-Unfortunately, there are real-world code bases where the requirements.txt file was not updated or even completely missing.
+Unfortunately, there are real-world code bases where the `requirements.txt` file was not updated or even completely missing.
 In such cases, you will need to probe for various telltale signs to find out the exact version.